About SPOT 7

 |Field of Regard||±30° (spacecraft tilting capability about nadir for event monitoring)|

 |NIR (Near Infrared)||0.76-0.89 µm|

-The VEGETATION instrument is carried on board SPOT 7.
-This instrument can cover almost all Earth's surface in a day because of its swath size of 2250 km.
-It captures reflected light in four spectral bands (blue, red, near-infrared, and middle-infrared).
+The VEGETATION instrument was carried on board SPOT 7.
+This instrument could cover almost all of the Earth's surface in a day because of its swath size of 2250 km.
+It captured reflected light in four spectral bands (blue, red, near-infrared, and middle-infrared).

 SPOT 7 Data

-ESA is offering access to the full SPOT 7 archive for scientific research and application development.
+ESA offers access to the full SPOT 7 archive for scientific research and application development.
 Access is only available to submitted proposals that are accepted.

 As many as possible of the high-quality and innovative proposals submitted will be supported within the quota limit available, therefore, only a limited amount of products can be made available to each project.